wgoolsby/mac-setup/readme.md

 * web - runs only the web.sh script
 * zsh - runs only the zsh.sh script
 * mas - runs only the mas.sh script
+* code - runs only the code.sh script

 The process is full automated, but watch for password requests.